Rosebeatty/chatapp/README.md

 ## Description

-A real-time chat app created with golang, react and websockets.
+A real-time chat app created with Golang, React and WebSocket.

 ## Available Scripts